 Accidentals should be indicated by the conventional signs, not words: C♯, D♭, A♮.
 Precise pitch should be indicated as: C2 C1 C c c1 c2 c3, whereby c1 is middle C.

-Use double quotations marks and single quotation marks for quotes within quotes.
+Use single quotations marks and double quotation marks for quotes within quotes.
+Punctuation is placed outside the closing quotation mark.
 Quotations of more than approximately fifty words should be indented and typed double-spaced without quotation marks.
-Reference should be made to the source in the form of a Note on the last line of the right-hand margin.

 Numerals under 100 should normally be spelt out, except in the case of bar numbers, pages, work numbers (String Quartet No. 2) and sums of money.